 CTSI UDL Initiatives

-As part of this commitment, we’ve launched a new section on the CTSI website—Teaching with Universal Design for Learning at U of T—a central resource hub designed to support instructors, staff, and academic leaders in applying UDL-informed strategies across diverse teaching and learning contexts.
+As part of this commitment, we’ve launched a dedicated section on the CTSI website—Teaching with Universal Design for Learning at U of T—a central hub designed to support instructors, staff, and academic leaders in applying and implementing UDL-informed strategies across diverse teaching and learning contexts.

-At CTSI, we embed UDL in our work through three interconnected and mutually reinforcing approaches:
+At CTSI, we embed and implement UDL through three interconnected and mutually reinforcing practices:

 Storytelling UDL Practices